Turkey poised to send troops to Libya, ratcheting up tensions in E. Mediterranean | DW | 26.12.2019

 By striking a maritime deal with the GNA, Turkey ended its isolation in the Eastern Mediterranean and strengthened its position to contest the region's maritime boundaries.

-Micha'el Tanchum, a senior associate fellow at the Austrian Institute for European Security Studies, told DW that Ankara has been severely constrained in its ability to defend its interests in the Eastern Mediterranean, including the rights of Turkish Cypriots.
+Micha'el Tanchum, a senior associate fellow at the Austrian Institute for European and Security Policy, told DW that Ankara has been severely constrained in its ability to defend its interests in the Eastern Mediterranean, including the rights of Turkish Cypriots.

 "Turkey's current Libya strategy has been over a year in the making that has witnessed a slow process of calibrated escalation by Ankara in the Libyan theater.
 However, Turkey's maritime agreement with the Tripoli government stands only as long as that government does," he said.